 At this point DataTrue would have detected the string patterns that were defined in the persona going through the proxy servers and to the hackers’ website, generating a report on what data and to which website or data processor the sensitive information was exposed to.

-DataTrue would have identified the hackers’ website as a non-authorised data processor and alerted British Airways team to the hack.
+DataTrue would have identified the hackers’ website as a non-authorized data processor and alerted British Airways team to the hack.
 Contact us to find out more about how DataTrue can automatically validate and protect your data.